jarednhidalgo/Hello_World/README.md

-This is a JavaScript file.
+This is a JavaScript file for personal purposes.

-Copyright 2018 Jared Hidalgo